inrupt/solid-client-js/e2e/browser/test/README.md

 To run the tests, run at the root:

-1. `npm ci` to install the test runner and the dependencies of the local code.
+1. `npm ci` to install the test runner, the dependencies of the local code, and those of the application under test.
 2. `npm run build` to build the local code for the tests to depend on.
 3. `npx playwright install` to download the latest versions of all browsers the tests run in.
-4. `npm run test:e2e:browser:build` to install the dependencies of the application under test.
-5. `npm run test:e2e:browser` to run the tests.
+4. `npm run test:e2e:browser` to run the tests.

 If you want to actually see the interactive parts, set `headless: false` in `e2e/browser/test/playwright.config.ts`.